-The changes related in this monitoring period are in accordance with option c (Section B.2.6) of the instructions of the monitoring report template:
+For verification 02 (2016-2020) the Project presented changes in terms of distribution of areas among participants.
+The changes generated at that time are following option c (Section B.2.6) of the instructions of the monitoring report template:

 "Changes that are being submitted with this monitoring report as part of the request for issuance (post-registration change - issuance track) as applicable from this monitoring period".